-Over the past decade, we’ve helped hundreds of organizations around the world secure and setup WPA2-Enterprise networks.
+Over the past decade, we’ve helped hundreds of organizations around the world secure and set up WPA2-Enterprise networks.
 While WPA2-Enterprise remains the golden standard for 802.1x authentication, there are many pitfalls an organization can make when they set it up.
-Here are the top 3 mistakes we see most commonly being made out in the field, when universities use WPA2-Enterprise network security on campus.
+Here are the top 3 mistakes we see most commonly being made out in the field, when universities use WPA2-Enterprise and 802.1x network security on campus.

 Mistake #1: I’m Not at Risk for Wi-Fi Credential Theft